adrianlshaw/adrianlshaw.github.com/_posts/2015-1-9-Docker-Container-Madness.md

 title: Docker Container Madness
 ---

+(...Or how I got root access in less than 5 minutes)

-I'm unsure if this is a vulnerability on the intended behaviour of LXC/Docker.
-Nevertheless, this harmless configuration file seems to cause A LOT of worry.
+I'm unsure if this is actually a vulnerability or just the intended behaviour of LXC/Docker.
+Nevertheless, this harmless configuration file seems to cause **A LOT** of worry, as I was able to elevate privileges on the host system.

 If you want to try this out, then here is the preamble if you are running a Debian-based Linux.
-Make sure you have the Libvirt environment variable exported to work with LXC (e.g. `LIBVIRT_DEFAULT_URI=lxc:///`, such that Libvirt doesn't go looking for Xen or KVM.
 {% highlight bash %}
-admin@host:~$ sudo apt-get install docker virt-manager admin@host:~$ export LIBVIRT_DEFAULT_URI=lxc:///{% endhighlight %}
+admin@host:~$ sudo apt-get install docker virt-manager
+{% endhighlight %}

 Create an unprivileged user, but with access to the libvirtd group:
 {% highlight bash %}
-admin@host:~$ sudo useradd -G libvirtd user
+admin@host:~$ sudo useradd -G libvirtd user admin@host:~$ sudo passwd user
 {% endhighlight %}
 Now you should login as the ordinary user.
 Save the following XML template, which contains a name, a memory limit, console access and a shell.
-E.g. container.xml
+E.g. at /tmp/container.xml
 {% highlight xml %}
   <domain type='lxc'>
 	  <name>test</name>